Arizona’s trusted NDAA‑compliant drone surveying for construction.

 “Flagstaff Construction Site Update – Kinsey School Foundations”

-FlagAerial is fully NDAA‑compliant, making our flights approved for school districts, public agencies, and government‑related projects across Northern Arizona.
-No restricted hardware.
-No compliance issues.
-Just clean, accurate aerial data.
+FlagAerial is fully NDAA-compliant, ensuring that our drone mapping services are approved for school districts, public agencies, and government-related projects throughout Northern Arizona.
+There are no restricted hardware issues and no compliance concerns—just clean, accurate aerial data, including tree counts and insights for wildfire mitigation.

 What’s Next for the Kinsey School Site